imtiaz0307/codemania-blog/README.md

 Codemania is licensed under the MIT license.
 Contact

-If you have any questions or suggestions, feel free to reach out to us at [YOUR_EMAIL].
+If you have any questions or suggestions, feel free to reach out to us at imtiaz0307@gmail.com.

 Join the Codemania community today and be a part of the future of coding!